 Your driving habits and environment affect the life of both your brake pads and rotors.
 Stop-and-go city traffic causes more than headaches – it wears on your brakes as well.
 Your vehicle's weight and the quality of the parts used in your braking system also play a part in the longevity of your rotors.

-The experts at Brakes Plus can inspect your rotors and let you know whether it's time to have them replaced.
+Our brake experts can inspect your rotors (for FREE), and let you know whether it's time to have them replaced.
 When the time comes, we'll use only quality parts to ensure you have a safe and smooth experience on the road.

-Set a time that's convenient for you and we'll be ready... though if you have worn rotors, we might hear you coming anyway!
+Simply choose a time convenient for you and we'll be ready... though if you have worn rotors, we might hear you coming anyway!